matthewjbis/content-machine/context.md

 - **Positioning:** Practitioner over trend-chaser.
 Production honesty ("what broke"), senior deterministic judgment in an agent-saturated market, RevOps/outbound GTM infrastructure built with real systems.
 - **Core philosophical stance:** Deterministic pipelines are preferable to premature agentic architecture.
 Autonomy is added only where task shape forces it, and earned over time - a temporal argument, not a spatial one.

+## Background & Skills
+(Ground truth for grounding drafts - do not state a fact about Matthew that isn't listed here; write around a personal detail rather than guess at it.)
+- **Current professional framing:** GTM Engineer, AI Automation & RevOps
+- **Technical stack referenced in his own headline:** LLM orchestration, n8n, LangGraph, Python, Salesforce
+- **Languages:** Fluent in German and Arabic (in addition to English)
+- **Career path note (per his own posts):** came to AI through language rather than through code ("Linguistic precision" post) - this is a recurring personal narrative beat, not just a one-off line
+- **Education:** not yet documented here - do not invent degrees, schools, or dates
+- **Prior employment history:** not documented here beyond what's already public on LinkedIn - do not invent employer names or titles; this content operates independently of any employer/client, so employer names should never appear in generated posts regardless of what's true

 ## Content Pillars
 1. Multi-agent architecture
 2. Outbound/email and cold outreach
 3. AI in production
 4. GTM infrastructure/RevOps
 5. Career/positioning

+**Actual published distribution (as of July 31, 2026):** Multi-agent architecture and Career/positioning are carrying most of the volume (5 of 10 posts touch one or both).
+GTM infrastructure has one real entry.
+Outbound & email has exactly one (the cold-email copywriters post) - it's live, but thin.
+AI in production has never been a lead pillar, only a co-tag.
+Bias next-topic selection toward Outbound and AI-in-production until they catch up.

 ## Hard Content Rules
 - No em-dashes